The Village (2019 TV series)

 The Village is an American drama television series created by Mike Daniels that premiered on NBC on March 19 and ended on May 21, 2019.
 The series stars an ensemble cast including Moran Atias, Michaela McManus, Frankie Faison, Jerod Haynes, Grace Van Dien, Warren Christie, Daren Kagasoff, Lorraine Toussaint, and Dominic Chianese.

-In May 2019, the series was cancelled after one season.
+In May 2019, the series was canceled after one season.

 Premise

-The Village follows residents of an apartment building in Brooklyn where "the people who reside in the building have built a bonded family of friends and neighbors".
+The Village follows residents of an apartment building in Greenwich Village where "the people who reside in the building have built a bonded family of friends and neighbors".
 Main characters are: Sarah, a nurse, who is living with her teenage daughter Katie; Gabe, a law student, who helps his grandfather Enzo; Ava, an Iranian immigrant, who has a U.S.-born son and problems with ICE; Nick, a veteran, who is haunted by the past and also is the father of Katie (unbeknownst to her); Ron, the super, and Patricia, a social worker, who are "the heart and soul of the building" The stories are described as "hopeful, heartwarming and challenging ... that prove family is everything—even if it's the one you make with the people around you."